 We manufacture AI capability, not one-off demos.

-Folium's proprietary approach is the operating pattern behind the work: discover the workflow, modularize the system, build proof, evaluate behavior, define data boundaries, prepare launch evidence, and improve continuously.
+Folium's proprietary approach is the operating pattern behind the work: discover the process, modularize the system, build a working example, evaluate behavior, define data boundaries, prepare launch records, and improve continuously.

 Defensibility